wp-plugins/webphysiology-portfolio/readme.txt

 = 1.0.0 was the initial release =

 == Changelog ==

+= 1.4.6 =
+* ShrinkTheWeb has changed their service such that free accounts can now use the process that allows for local caching instead of having to use stw_pagepix.
+This is how it use to be, so, updated code to all work like ShrinkTheWeb pro with regard to not using stw_pagepix and, instead, caching images locally.
+* changed "thickbox" class to "wpp-thickbox" to remove conflict with WP eCommerce plugin, who uses the same class.
+* added the ability to reduce the portfolio width for mobile devices.  currently basic implementation and is off by default.
+* added the ability to override the default custom post category, webphys_portfolio, with regard to the slug it uses

 = 1.4.5 =
 * updated to handle document root definition when running from a Windows server where $_SERVER['DOCUMENT_ROOT'] is not available